visgl/loaders.gl/test/apps/3d-tiles-frustum/README.md

-This is a standalone web app using `@loaders.gl/3d-tiles`.
+This is a standalone web app with a separate minimap frustum view using `@loaders.gl/3d-tiles`.

 ### Usage